-7.1 The Customer shall pay the Fees as detailed in the Order Form in accordance with this clause, subject to any other payment terms detailed in the Order Form.
+7.1 The Customer shall pay the Fees as detailed in the Order Summary in accordance with this clause, subject to any other payment terms detailed in the Order Summary.

-7.3 Fees in respect of any Additional Services or other works performed by Axiom (which are not performed under an agreed fee in the Order Form) shall be agreed in advance and chargeable by Axiom at its time (on a pro-rata basis for each part day) and material rates in force from time to time.
+7.6 Fees in respect of any Additional Services or other works performed by Axiom (which are not performed under an agreed fee in the Order Summary) shall be agreed in advance and chargeable by Axiom at its time (on a pro-rata basis for each part day) and material rates in force from time to time.

-7.5 All amounts due under the Agreement from Axiom to Customer shall be due and payable as set out in the Order Form, or if not specified, within 30 days of the date of the relevant invoice.
+7.8 All amounts due under the Agreement from Axiom to the Customer shall be due and payable as set out in the Order Summary, or if not specified, within 30 days of the date of the relevant invoice.

-7.7 If the Customer Operating Environment are compromised, Axiom may suspend the Customer’s access to the Services.
+7.13 If the Customer Operating Environment is compromised, Axiom may suspend the Customer’s access to the Services.
 The Customer must address the vulnerability and demonstrate to Axiom’s satisfaction that such vulnerability has appropriately addressed and/or fixed prior to Axiom resuming the Customer’s access to the Services.
 A reconnection fee may be payable at Axiom’s sole discretion.

 8. CUSTOMER’S ACKNOWLEDGEMENTS

 8.1 The Customer acknowledges that: